emanuil/php-reaper/README.md

 Why
 ===
-The main idea is to be able to detect problems as early as possible, when the code is fresh in developer's mind.
+The main idea is to be able to detect problems as early as possible, when the code is fresh in your mind.
 Shift as much checks as possible to the left.
 Automate as much as possible.

 Running PHP-Reaper is far less time consuming than running full fledged automated security scanner at your application.
 The web security scanner might not locate all possible SQL Injections vulnerabilities, because of hard to reach code from the UI (or needs to set rare conditions).
 PHP-Reaper is fast and pinpoints the exact line where the problem lies, scanning all your PHP [ADOdb](http://adodb.sourceforge.net) source code.